Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The average time to visit the Gardens of Versailles depends, of course, on how long you want to spend in its vast areas.
 Here you can find out what to see in the Gardens of Versailles.

-Therefore, if you are travelling with children, I recommend that you go in the morning and that you coincide those 5 hours with lunchtime.
+Therefore, if you are travelling with children, I recommend that you buy your tickets in advance and go in the morning, so that the average 5-hour visit coincides with lunchtime.
 If you are going on your own, it will be very useful to know all the details about how to buy tickets to visit Versailles.

 • Gardens of Versailles: from 8am.

-For more information on opening times, find details on the opening hours of the different attractions in Versailles here.
+For more information on opening times, find details of the opening hours of the various attractions at Versailles here.

 Go to the toilet before entering the Palace of Versailles